Sim0Batt/Ubuntu-Spotlight/README.md

 - **Custom Icons**: Displays file type and application-specific icons for better visual identification.
 - **Keyboard Shortcuts**:
   - Press `Escape` to close the application.
-  - Use the `Enter` key to execute the first search result.
+  - Use the `Enter` key to run the first app result.

 ## Installation